openvinotoolkit/openvino/docs/ops/detection/GenerateProposals_9.md

 **Short description**: The *GenerateProposals* operation proposes ROIs and their scores based on input data for each image in the batch.

-**Detailed description**: The operation performs the following steps:
+**Detailed description**: The operation performs the following steps for each image:

 1. Transposes and reshapes predicted bounding boxes deltas and scores to get them into the same dimension order as the anchors.